islamicoccult/islamicoccult.github.io/pages/schedule.md

 permalink: /schedule
 ---

-The workshop will run through December 2021.
-The schedule is assembled on a rolling basis, and we’re always happy to hear suggestions for panels or individual contributions.
-The full schedule is as follows:
+The currents rounds of the workshop will run through December 2021.
+The complete schedule is below.
+Stay tuned for news on future rounds of meetings.

 ## Friday, March 26, 2021